 “I love getting to play other instruments onstage as well, but the guitar [and I] feel the most connected,” the 29-year-old said.
 “The guitar found me at such an early age, and we clicked — I feel like I never really made this decision [to pick it up and learn].”

 Hailing from Bryson City, Taylor, a multi-instrumentalist, is well-known and regarded around “Music City” as a six-string virtuoso on the acoustic guitar, one where his name gets whispered in the same breath as Billy Strings, Molly Tuttle and Bryan Sutton, with Sutton also a Western North Carolina native.

 “I got into music super early in life.
 I don’t remember it, but apparently, I asked for a guitar when I was two [years old],” Taylor said.
 “My parents and siblings don’t play music, but they’re all big music fans, so there was always music playing in my house.
 I always just wanted to play.
 And, by the time I was 15, I had my first touring gig.”

 Aside from his relentless work on the road and in the studio with Mountain Heart, Taylor is constantly involved in a bevy of musical projects and ever-evolving session work.
-One new project, Woodbox Heroes, will release an EP on April 27.
+One new project, Woodbox Heroes, just released a highly-anticipated EP.

 Amid a slew of heavyweight musicians, Woodbox Heroes includes legendary bassist Barry Bales of Alison Krauss & Union Station and fiddle wizard Jenee Fleenor, the first woman ever to be nominated and win the Country Music Association (CMA) award for “Musician of the Year,” which she’s now won four times (2019-2022).